darthcloud/BlueRetroWiki/Getting-BlueRetro-debug-logs-via-Serial-port-Windows-10.md

-# **When using DevKitC USB port for serial debug DO NOT CONNECT the 5V pin coming from game system.
+# **When using DevKitC USB port for serial debug DO NOT CONNECT the 3.3v or 5V pin coming from game system.
 Power will be provided from USB**

 ## Getting BlueRetro debug logs via Serial port Windows 10
 1. Download & install [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or use your favorite terminal emulator.